Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Programs with lower entry points or straightforward donation options tend to involve less paperwork, although they might come with no tangible asset returns.

 Faster approvals can be very attractive for individuals seeking immediate mobility or a backup plan.
-Vanuatu stands out for citizenship grants potentially completed in 2–4 months.
-But Malta, in contrast, have a longer timeline because of the residency component and more rigorous due diligence checks.
+São Tomé and Príncipe stands out for a processing time of 1-2 months.
+But Caribbean countries, by way of contrast, have a longer timeline because of their popularity due to their passports’ more favorable visa-free access.

 Some investors prefer zero or minimal physical presence.
-Caribbean nations, for instance, frequently place no mandatory residency requirements.
-Malta, on the other hand, enforces a genuine link to the country through a residency period of at least one year (or three years if going for a lower investment threshold).
-Turkey requires short visits if investing in real estate, mainly for the purchase formalities, but not a continuous stay.
+Oceanic nations, for instance, typically place no mandatory residency requirements.
+Türkiye requires short visits if investing in real estate, mainly for the purchase formalities, but not a continuous stay.

 In all cases, applicants must provide background checks, financial statements, and identification.
 However, the complexity can differ.
 A simple checklist and direct instructions can make a program “easier,” while a vague or frequently changing system can introduce hurdles and delays.

-These are the top five CBI programs that offer varying investment options, processing timelines, and benefits, catering to a diverse range of investor needs.
+These are the top 10 CBI programs that offer varying investment options, processing timelines, and benefits, catering to a diverse range of investor needs.

 Vanuatu’s Citizenship by Investment (CBI) program stands out as one of the fastest pathways to obtaining a second passport.

-This South Pacific nation offers an expedited application process, allowing successful candidates to secure citizenship within one to four months, making it one of the quickest CBI programs globally.
+This South Pacific nation offers an expedited application process, allowing successful candidates to secure citizenship within one to two months, making it one of the quickest CBI programs globally.

 Established under the Vanuatu Development Support Program (DSP), this initiative is designed to attract foreign investors while bolstering the country’s economic stability.